appium/dotnet-client/PULL_REQUEST_TEMPLATE.md

 #### This can be done by navigating to the documentation section on http://appium.io selecting the appropriate command/endpoint and clicking the 'Edit this doc' link to update the C# example

 ## Integration tests
-- [ ] Have you provided integration tests to pass against the beta version of appium? (for Bugfix or New feature)
+- [ ]  Have you provided integration tests for your changes? (required for Bugfix or New feature)

 ## Details

-Please provide more details about changes if it is necessary.
-If there are new features you can provide code samples showing how they work and possible use cases.
+Please provide more details about changes if necessary.
+You can provide code samples showing how they work and possible use cases if there are new features.
 Also, you can create [gists](https://gist.github.com) with pasted C# code samples or put them here using markdown.
 About markdown please read [Mastering markdown](https://guides.github.com/features/mastering-markdown/) and [Writing on GitHub](https://docs.github.com/en/get-started/writing-on-github)